-Knowing what to do next after a diagnosis, or wondering how to support a loved one can be a bit intimidating; Ataxia UK are here to offer support, information and advice to anyone affected by ataxia.
-Why not get in touch?
-Sheila Benneyworth, our Support Officer, and Julie Greenfield, Head of Research are available to talk or email via our helpline.
+Knowing what to do next after a diagnosis or wondering how to support a loved one can be a bit intimidating; the Ataxia UK Helpline is here to help.

 Why didn't you call me back?

 The only reason for us not to return a call is if we cannot make out your number - please do try calling us again or email us.

 Yes it is.
 We won't share anything you tell us outside of Ataxia UK (or the Helpline Team) unless you tell us it is okay to do so; except if we think someone is in danger or the law says we must.

 "Ataxia UK gives me the reassurance I need to live day-to-day with ataxia"

 Ataxia UK is a member of Helplines Partnership, a membership body for organisations that provide information, support or advice via phone, email, text or online.

 Subscribe To Our Newsletter

 - Friedreich's ataxia